gitter-badger/VQA-Image-Question-Answering/README.md

 ![Model architecture](https://cloud.githubusercontent.com/assets/10870023/15724892/0c758608-27fe-11e6-9e77-cb9c0ce6a265.png)

-The LSTM structure may replaced by RNN or GRU in this work.
+The LSTM structure labeled above can be replaced by RNN or GRU simply by replacing '-model rnn' '-model gru'.

 Here is what a typical RNN looks like: